traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25h.charts.add-usa-map.answers.md

         import HC_offlineExport from 'highcharts/modules/offline-exporting';
         HC_offlineExport(Highcharts);

+ 6. Read the contents of us-all-territories.geo.json into a class variable:  usaMapDataAsJson
+    NOTE:  The file should be located here: frontend/node_modules/@highcharts/map-collection/countries/us/custom/us-all-territories.geo.json

         // Read the JSON (stored in us-all-territories.geo.json) into a variable called usaMapDataAsJson
         // @ts-ignore
         import usaMapDataAsJson from "@highcharts/map-collection/countries/us/custom/us-all-territories.geo.json";

- 6. Add a private class variable called chartOptions private mapOptions: any;
+ 7. Add a private class variable called chartOptions private mapOptions: any;

- 7. Set the mapOptions to hold map options for this map
+ 8. Set the mapOptions to hold map options for this map
     a.
 Go to https://www.highcharts.com/demo/maps/color-axis
        *OR*
        Go to https://www.highcharts.com/